Sourjya-Mitra/simon-says-game/README.md

-# simon says game
+# Simon Says Game

-this is my first project using HTML,CSS & JavaScript.
+this is my first project using HTML,CSS &JavaScript.